Updated July 26, 2023

 Formula For annualized volatility is given below,

 assuming there are 252 trading days in a year.
-Standard Deviation is the degree to which the prices vary from the average over the given period of time.
+Standard Deviation is the degree to which the prices vary from the average over a given period of time.

 For example: if the daily standard deviation of the S&P 500 benchmark is 1.73% in August 2015, its Annualized Volatility will be :